 Jan Eric Visser (born in 1962, The Netherlands) is a Rotterdam based artist working with everyday inorganic debris transforming it into autonomous works of art.
-The ongoing process ‘Form Follows Garbage’ explores the limits of controlling the shape, form, material and colour.
+The ongoing process ‘Form Follows Garbage’ explores the limits of controlling the shape, form, material, and colour.

-The main concept revolves around environmental and ecological problems: waste, resource shortage and overconsumption.
+The main concept revolves around environmental and ecological problems: waste, resource shortage, and overconsumption.
 Asserting a material presence and at the same time avoiding the descriptive content of waste, Jan Eric Visser places waste in suspended animation.

 Visser’s sculptures are the result of a simple but effective process that consists of making new shapes from waste materials that are subsequently wrapped in paper pulp.
 The waste and debris found in his rubbish bin or incidentally gathered from outside are always the starting point in creating the autopoietic objects.
 Playing on the illusion of aesthetics, the sculptures reflect the notion of beauty as captured by commerce, design and the advertising industry resulting in an overwhelming amount of waste.
 Unlike the artists of the Arte Povera Movement, Visser’s work does not refer to a pre-industrial era but to a post-industrial future in which resources will be cherished and no longer landfilled or incinerated as ‘waste’.
 Exploring modern aesthetics at the interface of tradition and innovation, Visser’s outdoor scuhttp://letrangere.net/wp-content/uploads/2020/07/Jan-Eric-Visser-CV-1.pdflptures offer a platform for new recycling materials.